Know Your Chocolate

-There’s a lot of chocolate out there vying for your baking, cooking, and eating dollars.
-Here’s how to pick the right chocolate for the right job.
-Like a boss. #themoreyouknow
+There’s a Willy Wonka's worth of chocolate out there vying for your baking, cooking, and eating dollars.
+And, with so much to choose from, it's good to know the difference between the varieties, and how to pick the kind of chocolate that's just right for your recipe.

 Baking chocolate.
 Also called bitter or unsweetened chocolate.
 This solid chocolate liquor contains 50-58% cocoa butter and no added sugar.
 Best for cooking and baking.